-6. Examine the organisation's PR activities applying BMGT3010 Hons

-PR theories and concepts degree

-Non-Hons

-degree

-7. Synthesise appropriate solutions to complex and unpredictable business problems using quantitative and/or qualitative analysis all L6 O modules Hons degree 8.
-Commercial acumen: based on an awareness of the key drivers for business success, causes of failure and the importance of understanding external and internal factors that affect organisations in dynamic situations all L6 O modules Hons degree Non-Hons degree 9.
-Critically evaluate the organisation's social, economic, ethical and political impact of public relations and marketing to make informed business decisions BMGT3010 BMGT2220 Hons degree
+6. Examine the organisation's PR activities applying PR theories and concepts BMGT3010 7.
+Synthesise appropriate solutions to complex and unpredictable business problems using quantitative and/or qualitative analysis all L6 O modules 8.
+Commercial acumen: based on an awareness of the key drivers for business success, causes of failure and the importance of understanding external and internal factors that affect organisations in dynamic situations all L6 O modules 9.
+Critically evaluate the organisation's social, economic, ethical and political impact of public relations and marketing to make BMGT3010 BMGT2220 informed business decisions